yonis-savary/sharp-php/Docs/core/commands.md

 }
 ```

-Then, to execute it, type
+To execute it, type `php do <your-command>` in your terminal
 ```bash
 php do clear-caches
 # or
 php do super-app@clear-caches
 ```
-in your terminal, and voilà !
+And voilà !

+Note:
+- you may have noticed, the PascalCase name was transformed into a snake-case name, this
+  was made to improve readability
-Note: you can also implements the `getHelp()` method which should display a help menu/documentation
+- you can also implements the `getHelp()` method which should display a help menu/documentation

 ## Using Args object

 The args object represent the arguments given to your command through the cli (like `--verbose`, `--help`...etc)

 [`Args`](../../Classes/CLI/Args.php) most useful methods are :
 ```php
 # Return the parameter value or null if absent
 public function get(string $short, string $long);